Introduction

 Most renoalimentary fistulae are iatrogenic, secondary to percutaneous nephrostomy tube placement, percutaneous radiofrequency ablation, or laparoscopic cryoablation.
 Trauma, foreign body ingestion, malignancy (particularly colon, renal, and transitional cell cancer), and inflammatory processes (usually secondary to stones, infection, or diverticular disease) have also been implicated in some cases.

-Because the kidneys and the associated structures are normally separated from the enteric system by the peritoneum, Gerota fascia, and perirenal fat, renoalimentary fistulae tend to occur where these structures are manipulated, attenuated, or absent.
+The kidneys and their associated structures are normally separated from the enteric system by the peritoneum, Gerota fascia, and perirenal fat.
+Consequently, renoalimentary fistulae tend to occur where these structures are manipulated, attenuated, or absent.
 Fistulization between the renal collecting system and the gut is more common in individuals who are thin or who are nutritionally debilitated.
 Renoalimentary fistulae are also more likely to develop in patients who have undergone renal surgery.

 Renocolic fistulae are the most common type of renoalimentary fistulae.